godotengine/awesome-godot/README.md

 - [Vim](https://github.com/quabug/vim-gdscript)
 - [Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=geequlim.godot-tools) - Comes with a wealth of features to make your programming experience as comfortable as possible.

-## Godot text editor color themes
+## Godot script editor syntax themes

-*Alternative themes for built-in text editor.*
+*Alternative themes for the built-in script editor.*

-- [Syntax themes by Geequlim](https://github.com/Geequlim/godot-themes/tree/master/syntax) - Chester, Google code light and Monokai
+- [Syntax themes by Geequlim](https://github.com/Geequlim/godot-themes/tree/master/syntax) - Chester, Google Code Light and Monokai
-- [Syntax themes by Calinou](https://github.com/Calinou/godot-syntax-themes) - Atom Dark, Gruvbox Dark, Metro, Monokai, One Dark, Solarized Dark
+- [Syntax themes by Calinou](https://github.com/Calinou/godot-syntax-themes) - Atom Dark, Darcula, Gruvbox Dark, Metro, Monokai, One Dark, Solarized Dark

-## Unofficial builds of Godot
+## Unofficial Godot builds

 *Those builds will let you use recent versions of Godot Git, but they may be less stable than official ones, use at your own risk.*